The number of quartic $D_4$-fields with monogenic cubic resolvent ordered by conductor: Pairs of binary quadratic forms and pre-maximal binary quartic forms

-Given an integral and irreducible binary quartic form $F$ with $\Gal(F)\simeq D_4$ or $C_4$, Proposition~\ref{criterion} implies that $F\in V_\J(\bZ)$ for a unique choice of $\J(x,y)$ up to scaling.
+Given an integral and irreducible binary quartic form $F$ with $\Gal(F)\simeq D_4,C_4$, Proposition~\ref{criterion} implies that $F\in V_\J(\bZ)$ for a unique choice of $\J$ up to scaling.
 We may then write $\C(F)$ without the subscript $\J$, and refer to it as the \emph{conductor polynomial of $F$}.
-This is related to the conductor (\ref{C(L)}) of quatic $D_4$-fields.
+This is related to the conductor of quartic $D_4$-fields as follows: